Baucus: ‘Thank You, Montana’

 That internal compass was a lasting gift from my parents and their love of the ranch.

-My mom had the class of Grace Kelly and the spunk of Katherine Hepburn.
+My mom had the class of

 Always positive.
 Always upbeat.
 Always nurturing.